 - the governance of voluntary associations.

-- film distribution.
+- film production and distribution.

 - farming operations.